Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 <br />

 They did this to a Woman with 3 kids because she wanted them to fix flood damage caused from the unit above hers.
-They did all this to scare her off, to avoid liabity and pay for relocation or fix the damage done.<br />
+They did all this to scare her off, to avoid liabity, avoid paying  for relocation and to fix the damage done.<br />

 Guess when her breaking point was?
 Her second car being destroyed, her window was smashed but nothing stolen.<br />